pombase/website/frontend/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

 These points will help you understand GO slims, and highlight some features of the fission yeast slim terms and annotations.

-1. The GO slim annotation counts do NOT correspond to a gene product count.
-Although each total gives the number of gene products annotated to a term, the total number of annotations to slim terms will not equal the number of gene products in the genome because many gene products are annotated to multiple terms.
-It is therefore not meaningful to sum the numbers and present GO slim data as a pie chart, because the fraction of the total for each term represents the froction of total annotations rather than the fraction of gene products annotated.
+1. Note that the counts in the "Genes" column of the GO slim table are not additive, because many gene products are annotated to multiple terms.
 2. It not possible to create a slim with no overlaps between terms.
-    Although this slim has been defined to include biologically informative terms, and minimise overlaps between terms, large overlaps cannot be entirely avoided.
+    Although the *S. pombe* slim has been defined to include biologically informative terms, and minimise overlaps between terms, large overlaps cannot be entirely avoided.
 For example, most of the gene products annotated to *signal transduction* are also annotated other terms in the slim.
+3. As a consequence of points 1 and 2, GO slim annotation summaries should not be presented using pie charts.
+Although a pie chart could show the fraction of total annotations for any slim term, it can too easily be mistaken for the fraction of total annotated gene products, which is not the same.
-3. It is difficult to define a slim which includes all annotated gene products without including terms with very small numbers of annotations (for example, the cell aging branch has very few annotations), or very high level terms which are not particularly biologically informative (e.g. cellular process).
+4. It is difficult to define a slim which includes all annotated gene products without including terms with very small numbers of annotations (for example, the cell aging branch has very few annotations), or very high level terms which are not particularly biologically informative (e.g. cellular process).
 Because we have opted not to include such terms, some gene products are annotated to process terms but do not appear in the slim annotation set.
-4. Bear in mind that both proteins and RNAs can be annotated to GO terms.
+5. Bear in mind that both proteins and RNAs can be annotated to GO terms.
 If you are working only with proteins you will need to make adjustments for this.
 For example, many tRNAs and rRNAs are annotated to cytoplasmic translation, and are therefore included in the slim set.
-5. There is a difference between "unknown" and "unannotated".
+6. There is a difference between "unknown" and "unannotated".
 All fission yeast and budding yeast gene products have been assessed and are classed as "unknown" for biological process if no biological process information is found (experimental or inferred).
 If you are making comparisons with other organisms, remember that it is possible that not all gene products have been assessed and that the "unknown" set is underestimated.
-6. The default S. pombe slim includes all evidence codes for fission yeast.
+7. The default S. pombe slim includes all evidence codes for fission yeast.
 The evidence code **IEA** (inferred from electronic annotation) is often considered to be less accurate than other evidence codes, but it is very useful for increasing the coverage of